jaffamonkey/adf-automation-qa/starter/README.md

 ## Explanation

-I followed a page-objects approach, which usually smooths process of creating tests ovet time.
+I followed a page-objects approach, which usually smooths process of creating tests over time.